biggestsonicfan/youtube-comment-downloader/README.md

 optional arguments:
-  --help, -h                             Show this help message and exit --youtubeid YOUTUBEID, -y YOUTUBEID    ID of Youtube video for which to download the comments --url URL, -u URL                      Youtube URL for which to download the comments --output OUTPUT, -o OUTPUT             Output filename (output format is line delimited JSON) --pretty, -p                           Change the output format to indented JSON
+  --help, -h                             Show this help message and exit --debug, -d                            Output incremental scraping data to a debug folder for analysis --youtubeid YOUTUBEID, -y YOUTUBEID    ID of Youtube video for which to download the comments --community COMMUNITY, -c COMMUNITY    Name of Youtbe user to download community posts from --url URL, -u URL                      Youtube URL for which to download the comments --output OUTPUT, -o OUTPUT             Output filename (output format is line delimited JSON) --pretty, -p                           Change the output format to indented JSON